sultanraheem/pandas-data-analysis/README.md

 One thing to note is that I have all calculations except the total students, the total students are present in Figure 7 district summary, but not the school summary.
 It is just a limitation of my submission.

 Additional: The scores by school size only output small schools, medium and large schools are not generated.
-I did not understand the complete error message and even tried to use open ai to assist me.
+I did not understand the complete error message and even tried to use Open AI to assist me.
 I have skipped the additional medium and large school steps.

 ## Complete work cited